 They’re expected to participate in HOD webinars and attend in-person training sessions.

 Term: College state delegates serve 5-year terms, with the option to extend service for additional terms.

 Responsibilities: College state delegate responsibilities include monitoring local legislation; establishing and maintaining contacts with state legislators, colleagues and local/state allergy societies.

 College state delegates also contact local/state allergy societies to secure support for Advocacy Council and HOD initiatives.
 They’re responsible for communicating advocacy news from the local/state societies to their super-delegates, the HOD and Advocacy Council leaders.

 Initially, College state delegates will make introductory phone calls, share their personal contact information and inquire as to any issues currently before the local/state society; they’ll serve as the liaison between the state/local societies, super-delegates and the HOD.
-They’ll build networks with legislators, lobbyists, allergists and members societies within their state and share intel on legislation that may impact the specialty.
+They’ll build networks with legislators, lobbyists, allergists and members of societies within their state, as well as share intel on legislation that may impact the specialty.

 Communication flow: When College state delegates identify regulatory or legislative issues in their state, they share the information with their super-delegate, the HOD speaker, the Advocacy Council chair and the executive director of advocacy and governmental affairs.
 They also communicate national issues that may have local impact.

 - Be a patient and skilled listener.

 - Speak and communicate in a positive manner.